USC-DP/TakeOffApplication/README.md

 <p align="center">
   <img src="refImages/cap2.PNG">
 </p>
-This is an application made in Unity in the programming language C#
+This is an application made in Unity in the programming language C#.